Interview by Selvaggia Santin

 What’s your job at the CMCC Foundation?

-Is your current job the one you had dreamed of when you were a kid?
+Is your current job the one you used to dream of as a child?

 How do you travel to work?